Mapping Incidences

 A well-studied situation is when $S$ is a subset of $\Zmodp$, the finite field with $p$ elements where $p$ is a large prime.
 In this case, the special structure of the field and powerful techniques such as discrete Fourier analysis provide many tools to attack these problems.
 These features are not available in other settings and it seems one needs to invent new tricks.
 For example, when $S$ is a subset of the complex numbers, most studies previous to this paper relied on some very clever use of properties of the plane.
 Thus, it seems desirable to have a tool that reduces a problem from a general setting to the special case of $\Zmodp$.

 Such a tool exists, if one only cares about the linear relations among the elements of $S$.
-In this case, the famous Freiman isomorphism lemma (see, for example, \cite[Lemma 5.25]{TVbook}) asserts that any finite subset of an arbitrary torsion-free group can be map into $\Zmodp$, given that $p$ is sufficiently large, preserving all additive (linear) relations in $S$.
-Thanks to this result, it has now become a common practice in additive combinatorics to reduce additive problems from a general torsion-free group to $\Zmodp$.
+In this case, the famous Freiman isomorphism lemma (see, for example, \cite[Lemma 5.25]{TVbook}) asserts that any finite subset of an arbitrary torsion-free group can be mapped into $\Zmodp$, given that $p$ is sufficiently large, preserving all additive (linear) relations in $S$.
+Thanks to this result, it has now become a common practice in additive combinatorics to translate additive problems in general torsion-free groups to corresponding problems in $\Zmodp$.

 The goal of this paper is to show that the desired reduction is possible in general.
-Technically speaking, we prove that any finite system $S$ in a \czid\ can be mapped to $\Zmodp$, for infinitely many primes $p$, preserving all algebraic incidences in $S$.
+Technically speaking, we prove that any finite set $S$ in a \czid\ can be mapped to $\Zmodp$, for infinitely many primes $p$, preserving all algebraic incidences in $S$.

 Some notable \czid s include the integers, the complex numbers, and the field of rational functions $\bb C(t_1,t_2,\ldots)$ in any number of formal variables $t_i$.
 As applications, we obtain some new results and short proofs of some known results.
 In particular, it is shown that sum-product estimates and bounds for incidence geometry problems over $\Zmodp$ imply the same bounds for the analogous problems over any \czid\ (including the real and complex numbers).